billabear/docs/docs/developer/events/quote.md

 sidebar_label: Quotes
 sidebar_position: 5
 ---
-Here is the information relating to events relating to Quotes
+Here is the information relating to events relating to Quotes.

 ## Quote Created